 The Performance Spaces

-Elisabeth Murdoch Hall is lined with striking plywood panels of Australian plantation Hoop Pine timber, designed to resemble the back of a beautiful instrument and provide greater acoustic intimacy across the 1000-seat auditorium.
+Elisabeth Murdoch Hall is lined with exquisite plywood panels of Australian plantation Hoop Pine timber, designed to resemble the back of a beautiful instrument and provide greater acoustic intimacy across the 1000-seat auditorium.
 The platform acoustics enrich the strength, clarity and blending of instruments as well as the communication between ensemble players on stage.

-The superbly organic acoustics of the Hall extend to the Primrose Potter Salon, a uniquely intimate 150-seat performance and event space.
+The organic acoustics of the Hall extend to the Primrose Potter Salon, a uniquely intimate 150-seat performance and event space.
 Melbourne composer Percy Grainger’s 1937 graphic score, Free Music No.2 is inscribed across the surface to inspire players and audiences alike.

 The Melbourne Recital Centre has won the National Award for Public Buildings at the 2009 Property Council of Australia Rider Levett Bucknall Awards for Innovation and Excellence.